 In December 2020, the RTA, in partnership with the transit providers and key stakeholders, completed the development of the first regional coordinated human service transportation plan for Southeast Michigan (Macomb, Oakland, Washtenaw, and Wayne Counties).
 OnHand: Expanding Transportation Access Across Southeast Michigan is a regional strategy to strengthen coordination among transportation programs.
 The plan focuses on services that enhance mobility for older adults, people with disabilities, and people with low incomes.
 It is also intended to guide future regional transportation investment decisions.
 The RTA also developed an updated Program Management Plan that directs the implementation of a regional call for projects for federal Enhanced Mobility of Seniors & Individuals with Disabilities program (Section 5310).

 In early 2019, the RTA was awarded a Michigan Mobility Challenge grant to use innovative technology solution to design and implement a pilot project that allows users to manage and book ADA paratransit rides across multiple counties.
 Over the course of the last year, the RTA has partnered with the Southeast Michigan Council of Governments (SEMCOG), the Area Agency on Aging 1-B (AAA1B), AAATA, DDOT, SMART to design a solution that focuses on a way for a paratransit rider to easily request a ride through a mobile app, as well as see up to date information about that ride.
-Additionally, the solution should provide an interface for schedulers to interact with digital ride requests, while reducing call volume and preventing invalid requests from being sent.
-A roll out of the app is anticipated to be ready in Summer/Fall 2020.

 Access to jobs is arguably the most pressing mobility equity issue throughout the region.
 In particular, Detroit’s transportation-insecure job seekers are dependent on the availability of mobility options that serve jobs that match their experience to reach the first or next rung on the ladder or opportunity.
 The RTA, in partnership with several stakeholders, conducted the Detroit Workforce Mobility Equity Analysis to identify origin-destination gaps to match job-seeking Detroiters with minimal-preparedness jobs.
 The report will provide a platform to build more equity focused recommendations into the regional transit discussion, including where and what types of pilots we conduct, where we look to expand serve, and where we make capital investments.
 This report was funded by a SEMCOG Planning Equity Grant.